pdmyrs/timeless-yoda/README.md

 - [Matthew McConaughey - This Is Why You're Not Happy](https://www.youtube.com/watch?v=p0p1fjLPjYQ&list=LLglh1DWaaMudW8_odew00qw&index=107&t=0s)

 ### Relationships

 - [How to Win Friends and Influence People](https://www.amazon.com/How-Win-Friends-Influence-People/dp/0671027034)

 ### Psychology

-> Do or do not.
-There is no try.
+> "Do or do not.
+There is no try."

 - [Mindset: The New Psychology of Success](https://www.amazon.com/Mindset-New-Psychology-Success/dp/B07N48NM33/ref=sr_1_1?dchild=1&keywords=mindset&qid=1585488129&s=books&sr=1-1)
 - [Scarcity: Why Having Too Little Means So Much](https://www.amazon.com/Scarcity-Having-Little-Means-Much/dp/B00ED5KZA8/ref=sr_1_1?crid=J178LDKK7ON2&dchild=1&keywords=scarcity+book&qid=1585511578&sprefix=scarcity%2Caps%2C161&sr=8-1)

 ### Philosophy

+> “When you look at the dark side, careful you must be.
+For the dark side looks back.”

 - [How to Live by Derek Sivers](https://sive.rs/h)
 - [Ego is the Enemy](https://www.amazon.com/Ego-Enemy-Ryan-Holiday-ebook/dp/B015NTIXWE/ref=sr_1_1?crid=JWMQYTCLVXH3&dchild=1&keywords=ego+is+the+enemy&qid=1585489894&s=digital-text&sprefix=ego+is+the%2Cdigital-text%2C153&sr=1-1) - Also, [superb short excerpt on Tim Ferriss Show](https://tim.blog/2018/06/05/the-tim-ferriss-show-transcripts-ryan-holiday-whats-important-to-you/)
 - [Derek Sivers - How to Thrive in an Unknowlable Future](https://sive.rs/d1t)